berocs/SpinSpinSpin_RotationVector/README.md

   - A rotation vector is a one dimensional row or column vector of length three.
   - The norm of the rotation vector is the rotation angle.
   - The normalized rotation vector is a 3D unit vector which serves as the rotation axis.
-- Ordinary Differential Equations (ODEs) are solved using the  Matlab "ode45" function to apply the Dorman-Prince 4(5) explicit embedded variable time step Runge-Kutta method.
+- Ordinary Differential Equations (ODEs) are solved using the  Matlab "ode45" function to apply the Dorman-Prince 4(5) explicit embedded adaptive time step Runge-Kutta method.
 - State Vector Components:
   - State Vector components 1, 2 and 3 are the "rotation vector".
   - State Vector components 4, 5 and 6 are the angular velocity vector.